mustafapir/mustafapir.github.io/portfolio.md

 		<header class="major">
 			<h2>Machine Learning Projects</h2>
 		</header>
-		<p>The following projects span a wide variety of machine learning topics, and are available on github as jupyter notebooks.</p>
+		<p>The following projects span a wide variety of machine learning topics, and are available on github.</p>
 	</div>
 </section>